SCL London Group

 Meet the Committee:

-Lee Gluyas: is a partner at CMS Cameron McKenna Nabarro Olswang LLP.
-He specialises in resolving disputes arising from failed IT projects and general commercial disputes for clients in the technology, media and telecommunications sectors.
+Lee specialises in resolving disputes arising from failed IT projects and general commercial disputes for clients in the technology, media and telecommunications sectors.
 He also advises clients on data protection and data security.
 He can be contacted at Lee.Gluyas@cms-cmno.com

-Andrew Joint: Andrew is a Technology Partner at Kemp Little and is also the Managing Partner of the firm.
-He specialises in Cloud, AI/Automation, BPO, business transformational, IOT and complex technology contracting and advising.
+Andrew specialises in Cloud, AI/Automation, BPO, business transformational, IOT and complex technology contracting and advising.
 Andrew is ‘IT Law Accredited’ by the SCL and is editor of the “Computer Contracts” chapter of Sweet & Maxwell’s “Practical Commercial Precedents”.
 Andrew has been a member of the SCL London Group since 2011 and chaired the group from 2013 – 2016.

-Richard Cumbley: Richard is Global Head of Linklaters’ TMT practice with 20 years’ experience in a mixture of commercial and regulatory technology work, including outsourcing and data protection compliance.
+Richard has 20 years’ experience in a mixture of commercial and regulatory technology work, including outsourcing and data protection compliance.
 His expertise also covers advice in relation to networks, IT and business process services.
-He can be contacted at firstname.lastname@example.org
+He can be contacted at email@example.com

-David Berry is a senior associate with a specific focus on large technology and outsourcing projects.
+David has a specific focus on large technology and outsourcing projects.
 He has a Masters in Legal Practice focusing on IT & IP legal issues and is known for his pragmatic advice having been on a number of client secondments.
 Read David's full profile.